 6. Remove paper templates.
 Press again to make a flower unit.

 7. Repeat steps 1–6 to make 10 flower units total.

-8. Repeat steps 1–4 to make four half flower units total (Diagram 7).
+8. Repeat steps 1–4 to make four half flower units total (refer to Diagram 7 below).
 When joining the hexagons, make sure the unbasted edges face the same direction.

 1. Center a flower unit atop a solid purple 7-1⁄2" square (Diagram 6); pin.
 Hand-appliqué in place with small whipstitches to make a block.
 Repeat to make 10 blocks total.